 If you can't find canned pumpkin puree then just make it yourself.
 It's super easy, I've done it so many times.

 Choose small baking pumpkins or ones that say pie or sugar pumpkins.
-Cut in halves, scoop out and discard the insides.
-Place skin side up on a tray lined with parchment paper, bake at 400ºF (200ºC) for 40-60 minutes or until when you poke a knife into it, it slides in super easy.
-Leave to cool, scoop out the flesh and blend until smooth in a food processor.
+Cut in halves, scoop out, and discard the insides.
+Place skin side up on a tray lined with parchment paper, and bake at 400ºF (200ºC) for 40-60 minutes or until when you poke a knife into it, it slides in super easily.
+Leave to cool, scoop out the flesh, and blend until smooth in a food processor.

 More Fall Recipes